 Prospects can be so resistant to change that they are unwilling to even discuss other possibilities.
 That is why it can be so difficult to get in the door to set up that very first appointment.

-Here is an email I recently received from an Opening Doors & Closing Sales reader who is in the insurance industry:
+Here is an email I recently received from a reader of this newsletter who is in the insurance industry:

 “I’m wondering if you can help me with my script.
 Our company offers a range of products, whole life, disability, long term care… so when I introduce myself that’s what I say:”